Konst-Is/LearningIOSDev2023/README.md

 These apps have no practical value and are lessons in iOS development.

-You can contact me by email at konst.is@mail.ru ❤️
+You can contact me by email at konst.is@mail.ru

+Yours sincerely,

+Konstantin Isachenko ❤️